Located in: Georgia

 There are double rooms furnished with beds, desks, chairs, air conditioning, and central heating.
 Every room has its own private bathroom.

 Despite the high-standard dormitory building, the monthly dorm rent is affordable - around €100.
 And no, there is no catch here.
-The university wants its students to be as comfortable as they are at home without throwing too much money away.
+The university wants its students to be as comfortable as they are at home without wasting too much money.

-The cost of living in Georgia is very affordable compared to Western European countries.
+Georgia's living cost is very affordable compared to Western European countries.
 A single-bedroom apartment costs between €300 and €450 per month, depending on the location.
 Monthly living costs are another €450 per month in Tbilisi.

 The capital stretches on both sides of the Mtkvari, which cools the air in the hot Georgian summers.
-Meanwhile, the roads wind around the hills of the Lower Caucasus, and each climb upwards rewards wanderers with the glorious sights of the city.
+Meanwhile, the roads wind around the hills of the Lower Caucasus, and each climb upwards rewards wanderers with the city's glorious sights.

 Speaking of sights, Tbilisi has plenty of those, both natural and man-made.
 The Old Town has architectural marvels like Orthodox cathedrals, public libraries, theatres, and the breathtaking Parliament.
 Bridges are another sight in Georgia, and young students feel pleased to place love lock charms on them.
 It is a common sight, considering the student population in the city.